emmideric/alx-system_engineering-devops/README.md

-Changing current work Directory to user's home directory
+Display current directory in a long format